The Cosmopolitan Attitude of Ahimsa

 Worlds of encounter?

-Mostly, the cosmopolitanisation of faith, Ulrich Beck is talking about, takes place in metropolises.
+Mostly, the cosmopolitanisation of faith, as Ulrich Beck is talking about, takes place in metropolises.
 Here people of the most diverse origins live together in a confined space.
 However, this urban mixing, and thus the possibility of cosmopolitan encounters between different identity groups, does not always work.
 In Megacities like Mumbai, for example, ethnic and religious segregation can lead to a communal structure within the districts.
 The effect is often, that different districts seem like altogether different worlds.

 However, this closure of communities also takes place in cities where different lifestyles are already mixed.
 The sociologist Richard Sennett laments the situation in New York in the 1990s: